ctrlplusb/easy-peasy/website/docs/docs/api/thunk.md

         When executed it will get the [actions](/docs/api/action). i.e. all of the [actions](/docs/api/action) across your entire store.

-        We don't recommend dispatching actions like this, and invite you to consider creating a *listener* [action](/docs/api/action) or [thunk](/docs/api/thunk), which instead promotes a reactive model and generally allows responsiblity to be at the right place.
+        We don't recommend dispatching actions like this, and invite you to consider creating an [actionOn](/docs/api/action-on) or [thunkOn](/docs/api/thunk-on) listener instead.

       - `getStoreState` (Function)